sudarpo/aws-workshop-datasync/datasync-smb-to-fsx-workshop/module3/README.md

 ## Module Summary

-In this module, you comfigured DataSync, activated your agent, and then successfully made a full copy of data from the Windows Server to the FSx file system.
+In this module, you configured DataSync, activated your agent, and then successfully made a full copy of data from the Windows Server to the FSx file system.
 After the copy was complete, you validated that the data was successfully copied to FSx.

 While this workshop only copied a small amount of data into FSx, DataSync is built to scale easily and efficiently.
 AWS customers have used DataSync to copy petabytes of data from on-premises systems into AWS cloud storage, including Amazon S3, Amazon EFS, and Amazon FSx.
 Head to the [DataSync product pages](https://aws.amazon.com/datasync/) to learn more about how AWS DataSync can help you with your data migration projects.